-Despite major setbacks, closure orders and cancellations, UFC boss Dana White has pushed hard to keep UFC events running throughout 2020 and into 2021.
+Despite major setbacks, closure orders and cancellations, UFC boss Dana White has pushed hard to keep UFC events running throughout 2021.
 So far, so good, with major fight cards coming off every month with few hitches.

 DraftKings Sportsbook offers a huge range of UFC betting options, including: